-My Name is Annick (uhh-neek) and I’m an award-winning art director and graphic designer with over 7 years of experience. 🙋🏻 I am a New York City transplant hailing from Los Angeles and born in Bogota, Colombia.
+My name is Annick (uhh-neek) and I’m an award-winning art director and graphic designer with over 8 years of experience. 🙋🏻 I am a New York City transplant hailing from Los Angeles and born in Bogota, Colombia.
 I am a designer of all things and specialize in events, branding, experiential marketing, advertising, interior and office design with a passion for color, innovation, and DIY.

-As a Design Director at Viacom Digital Studios - I get to work across iconic brands like MTV, Nickelodeon, Comedy Central, BET and many more..
-Whether its an event like Newfronts or an All Hands presentation - I get to work all creative materials from start to finish.
-Also from time to time I find opportunities to pitch my own work - for example this year, I’m going to be painting my very first mural at Vidcon.
-Although this is somewhat of a new role, I think it’s pushed me to try new things in order to grow as a creative.
+As a Design Director at Viacom Digital Studios - I get to work across iconic brands like MTV, Nickelodeon, Comedy Central and BET.
+Whether its an event like Newfronts or an All Hands presentation - I get to work on all creative materials from start to finish.
+Also from time to time I find opportunities to pitch my own work - for example this year, I’m hand-painted my very first mural and was able to show it off at Vidcon!
+Although this is somewhat of a new role, it’s pushed me to try new things in order to grow as a creative.

 Previous to Viacom, I was a Creative Director at Awesomeness, a leading media company for the global Gen Z audience where I led a team of designers with the goal of creating high quality projects for the company at large.
 From designing key art for a new film or series, to designing interactive, experiential marketing events at high-profile events like VidCon, Playlist Live, or branded activations like our Awesomeness Beach House - my team got to see it through from conception to delivery.